neondatabase/website/content/docs/manage/database-access.md

 ## Create a developer role

-This section describes how to create a "development branch" and grant developers full access on a database on the development branch.
+This section describes how to create a "development branch" and grant developers full access to a database on the development branch.
 To accomplish this, we create a developer role on the "parent" branch, create a development branch, and then assign users to the developer role on the development branch.

 As you work through the steps in this scenario, remember that when you create a branch in Neon, you are creating a clone of the parent branch, which includes the roles and databases on the parent branch.